-- Clinical Medical Assisting/Medical Assisting: Proper attire includes scrubs and lab coat, as well as white closed heel and toe athletic shoes. - Cosmetology/Esthetics: Proper attire includes a black smock/lab coat, white shirt, black trousers and enclosed heel and toe shoes.
-Each student must wear a badge signifying his/her status (i.e., Freshman = less than 240 hours, Sophomore = 240 to 749 hours or Senior = 750 to 1500 hours).
-A red smock will be worn by students who pass the written test. - Dental Assisting: Proper attire includes scrubs, pants and top, as well as white closed heel and toe athletic shoes. - Massage Therapy: Proper attire includes scrubs and/or a Blue Cliff College golf shirt or t-shirt for all classes, as well as closed heel and toe shoes. - Health Information Management Billing and Coding: Proper attire includes scrubs and lab coat, as well as white closed heel and toe athletic shoes. - License Practical Nursing (LPN): Proper attire includes a grey scrub top and bottom with Blue

-Cliff emblem, black trousers, and black enclosed heel and toe shoes.
+- Clinical Medical Assisting/Medical Assisting: Proper attire includes scrubs and lab coat, as well as white closed heel and toe athletic shoes. - Cosmetology/Esthetics: Proper attire includes a black scrubs/lab coat and enclosed heel and toe shoes.
+Each student must wear a school identification badge.
+A red smock will be worn by students who pass the written test. - Dental Assisting: Proper attire includes scrubs, pants and top, as well as white closed heel and toe athletic shoes. - Massage Therapy: Proper attire includes scrubs and/or a Blue Cliff College golf shirt or t-shirt for all classes, as well as closed heel and toe shoes. - License Practical Nursing (LPN): Proper attire includes a grey scrub top and bottom with Blue Cliff emblem, and black enclosed heel and toe shoes.
 Each student must wear his/her name badge for on campus classes and Clinicals.
-Only a white lab coat is acceptable for clinicals.

-- Diagnostic Medical Sonography (DMS): Proper attire includes scrubs with Blue Cliff emblem and closed heel and toe shoes.
+Only a white lab coat is acceptable for clinicals. - Diagnostic Medical Sonography (DMS): Proper attire includes scrubs with Blue Cliff emblem and closed heel and toe shoes.
 Shoes should be comfortable; rubber soled and cover the entire foot.
 Because canvas shoes will absorb chemicals or infectious fluids, they are not allowed in lab.
 Leather or a synthetic, fluid-impermeable material is required.
-Each student must wear his/her name badge for on campus classes and Externship. - Practical Nursing (Gulfport, MS Campus Only): Proper attire includes a gray scrub top and bottom with Blue Cliff College emblem and all white leather or black closed-toe uniform shoes.
+Each student must wear his/her name badge for on campus classes and Externship.

+- Practical Nursing (Gulfport, MS Campus Only): Proper attire includes a gray scrub top and bottom with Blue Cliff College emblem and all white leather or black closed-toe uniform shoes.
 Each student must wear his/her name badge for on campus classes and clinicals.
-Only a white lab coat is acceptable for clinicals.
+Only a white lab coat is acceptable for clinicals. - Veterinary Assistant: Proper attire includes scrubs and lab coat, as well as white closed heel and closed toe athletic shoes.